Who is this for?

 - Rights, options or any other considerations to the sponsor regarding the use of project background or foreground research data, materials, tools, intellectual property (whether or not patentable), know-how, software, etc.

 Professors and Faculty Members are responsible for ensuring all members of the research team comply with the terms of agreements signed by the university.
-The PI is also responsible for maintaining and storing the CIIP documents in a controlled environment easily accessible to the PI.
+The PI is also responsible for maintaining and storing the CIIP Agreements in a controlled environment easily accessible to the PI.

 The CIIP agreement can be used to track who is bound by the agreement.
 Industry partners often require assurance that the research team has been informed of the agreement terms.